-Authority delegated to senior management
+Authority delegated to Senior Management

 The scope of authority delegated to the senior management team (CEO level and immediate management (senior executives) level below the CEO) for managing the day-to-day affairs of the Company is defined within the Board Charter and Company Policies.
 The Charter expressly states matters that cannot be delegated by the Board or its Committees.
 The level and scope of management's delegated authority is further described in the Company's Group Authorities Schedule.
-The Group Authorities Schedule is reviewed on an annual basis to ensure that delegations are appropriate and that those control systems are effective.
+The Group Authorities schedule is reviewed on an annual basis to ensure that delegations are appropriate and that those control systems are effective.

-Senior Executives during 2020 were Mike Ferraro, Chief Executive Officer, Grant Dempsey, Chief Financial Officer (CFO), Stephen Foster, General Counsel/Company Secretary and Andrew Wood, Group Executive Strategy and Development.
+Senior executives during 2021 were Mike Ferraro, Chief Executive Officer, Grant Dempsey, Chief Financial Officer (CFO), Stephen Foster, General Counsel/Company Secretary and Andrew Wood, Group Executive Strategy and Development and Ms Galina Kraeva, General Manager Finance.
 Senior Executives are defined as those people within the Company (in addition to the CEO) who participate in developing strategy and make decisions that put into effect the approved strategies that influence the whole or a substantial part of the business.
 Management meetings are typically conducted on a weekly basis to communicate and assess progress against key objectives and co-ordinate effort to create business synergies.
-Ms Galina Kraeva, General Manager Finance, also participates in Management Meetings as a Senior Manager.

-Alumina Limited's Board Charter and other Company Policies are included in full in the Governance section of our website at gluminalimited.com/charters.
+Alumina Limited's Board Charter and other Company Policies are included in full in the Governance section of our website at www.aluminalimited.com/charters.